Moms on Call’s Soothing Technique

 - Go into the baby’s room with as minimal light and distraction as possible and get back out quickly (and safely) to help them learn to put themselves back to sleep.

-- These soothing techniques may not fall back to back, so babies are often falling asleep in between soothes and stretching out their sleep.
+- These soothing techniques may not fall back to back, so babies are often falling asleep in between soothing and stretching out their sleep.

 - In the meantime, they are developing tools to get themselves back to sleep.
 We call this a PARENTING WIN!
 Grab your cape because you just did some real wonder!